python/cpython/Doc/library/shutil.rst

 .. function:: copy2(src, dst)

-   Similar to :func:`copy`, but last access time and last modification time are copied as well.
+   Similar to :func:`copy`, but metadata is copied as well -- in fact, this is just :func:`copy` followed by :func:`copystat`.
 This is similar to the Unix command :program:`cp -p`.

 .. function:: copytree(src, dst[, symlinks])